Article - Education

 (2) Family–driven and youth–guided; and

 (3) Culturally competent and that provides access to high–quality, acceptable services for culturally diverse populations.

-(j) (1) The Consortium, in consultation with the National Center on School Mental Health, shall develop accountability metrics that may be used to demonstrate whether the services and supports provided through a coordinated community supports partnership that receives a grant from the Consortium are positively impacting the students served by the coordinated community supports partnership, their families, and the community, including metrics that would measure:
+(m) (1) The Consortium, in consultation with the National Center on School Mental Health, shall develop accountability metrics that may be used to demonstrate whether the services and supports provided through a coordinated community supports partnership that receives a grant from the Commission are positively impacting the students served by the coordinated community supports partnership, their families, and the community, including metrics that would measure: